Eisenhower Matrix for Exam Preparation

 DO FIRST

-• Complete a full practice exam for the test tomorrow
+• Complete practice exam for test tomorrow

 PLAN THIS WEEK

-• Work on practice problems for your weakest subject
+• Work practice problems for weakest subject

 DELEGATE

-• Watching a documentary tangentially related to a subject
+• Watch documentary tangentially related to subject

 SKIP IF NEEDED

-• Passively re-reading notes without testing your knowledge
+• Passively re-reading notes without self-testing

-• Scrolling through social media as a 'study break'
+• Scrolling social media during study breaks

 That's a lot to remember!